dz4k/www/entries/2021-05-20-hyperscript-event-delegation.md

 })
 ~~~

-We add a single event listener to the enclosing list, which finds the item that
-was clicked and manipulates it.
+We add a single event listener to the enclosing list, which finds the item that was clicked and manipulates it.

-In _hyperscript, the `tell` command allows us to manipulate an element other
-than `me` conveniently, by changing the implicit target from `me` to `ypu`,
-which refers to the element being "told".
+In _hyperscript, the `tell` command allows us to manipulate an element other  than `me` conveniently, by changing the implicit target from `me` to `you`,  which refers to the "element being told".